Utah Waiver Proposal - A Bad Deal for Utah Taxpayers and Government

 - Allowing Medicaid funds to provide housing services and supports (this is a positive change)

 - Up to 12 months continuous Medicaid eligibility even for people who have income changes (this is a positive change).

 - Close off the statutory hospital presumptive eligibility pathway to get Medicaid for low-income adults

 - Additional flexibility for providing managed care

-- Waives Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) for 19 and 20 year old adults
+- Waiver of Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) for 19 and 20 year old adults

-- Require individuals with employer-sponsored insurance to enroll in the available insurance
+- Requirement that individuals with employer-sponsored insurance enroll in the available insurance

 - Targeted Adult Medicaid Population, includes state plan dental benefits provided to certain adults receiving substance use disorder (SUD) treatment